AdvDebug/AntiCrack-DotNet/README.md

 * Checking For Ports on the system (useful if the VM or the sandbox have no ports connected)

+* Checking if the Time values in KUSER_SHARED_DATA is static, which many emulators don't update regularly.

 * Checking for devices created by VMs or Sandboxes

 * Checking if AVX x64/x86 instructions are properly implemented to see if we are in an emulator.